HackerEarth/engineering.hackerearth.com/_posts/2020-02-02-hassle-free-automated-assessments.md

 1. **Test name**
-- Default name is based on the first selected skill plus “Test”.
+- Default name is based on the first selected skill appended by the text “Test” i.e. `<First skill name> Test`.
 This was an assumption based on the philosophy that the recruiter would usually choose the first skill as the most important one.
 This implementation helped to reduce the effort needed to type the heading always
 - The name would be inline editable
 - The interface will not allow to have empty test name

 2. **Experience**
 - This cannot be changed in this step
-- Assumption is that the need for it would be only in case of a wrong selection in the first step and therefore in those few cases they can start afresh.
+- Assumption is that the need for it would be only in case of a wrong selection in the first step.
+Therefore, the user has to start afresh if they want to change the value.
-- In the next version, we will add a dropdown to change the experience in the skill page.

 3. **Duration**
 <br/>